Lake Oahe: Dakota Access Pipeline

 Lake Oahe became a point of contention in protests to block the Dakota Access Pipeline.
 The construction project has been controversial for its environmental impacts, and several Native American tribes in the Dakotas and Iowa have opposed the project.
 These include several Sioux nations and the Meskwaki.
-In 2016 a group from the Standing Rock Indian Reservation brought a petition to the U.S. Army Corps of Engineers (USACE) and sued for an injunction to stop the project.
+In 2016, a group from the Standing Rock Sioux Reservation brought a petition to the U.S. Army Corps of Engineers (USACE) and sued for an injunction to stop the project.

-On December 4, 2016 USACE denied the easement that "would allow the Dakota Access Pipeline to cross under Lake Oahe" and Jo-Ellen Darcy, the United States Assistant Secretary of the Army "said she based her decision on a need to explore alternate routes for the Dakota Access Pipeline crossing."

-Darcy said "that the consideration of alternative routes would be best accomplished through an Environmental Impact Statement with full public input and analysis."
+On December 4, 2016, USACE denied the easement that "would allow the Dakota Access Pipeline to cross under Lake Oahe" and Jo-Ellen Darcy, the United States Assistant Secretary of the Army, "said she based her decision on a need to explore alternate routes for the Dakota Access Pipeline crossing".
+Darcy stated, "that the consideration of alternative routes would be best accomplished through an Environmental Impact Statement with full public input and analysis".

-Then-president Donald Trump soon thereafter issued "a memorandum and an executive order asking USACE to expedite its consideration of the company’s application for an easement to start construction."

-The USACE subsequently "withdrew its call for the environmental study."
+Then-president Donald Trump soon thereafter issued "a memorandum and an executive order asking USACE to expedite its consideration of the company’s application for an easement to start construction".
+The USACE subsequently "withdrew its call for the environmental study".

-On 7 February 2017, the USACE approved an easement through Lake Oahe.
-On 9 February 2017, the Cheyenne River Sioux filed the first legal challenge to the easement, citing an 1851 treaty and interference with the religious practices of the tribe.
+On February 7, 2017, the USACE approved an easement through Lake Oahe.
+On February 9, 2017, the Cheyenne River Sioux filed the first legal challenge to the easement, citing an 1851 treaty and interference with the religious practices of the tribe.

+In 2021, the U.S. Court of Appeals for the D.C.
+Circuit sided with the Standing Rock Sioux and other tribes that there should have been a thorough environmental review (there was only a 2015 preliminary review) for the 2-mile pipeline section below Lake Oahe.
+In February 2022, the US Supreme Court agreed with this decision.
+The pipeline's construction remains frozen.